melpa/melpa/README.md

   provides generic fetcher types for them: `git` and `hg`.
 When you use one of these fetchers, you most specify the `:url` property.

-  Melpa also provides dedicate fetchers for certain Git forges (aka "Git repository hosting platforms"), which should always be preferred over the generic `git` fetcher.
+  Melpa also provides dedicated fetchers for certain Git forges (aka "Git repository hosting platforms"), which should always be preferred over the generic `git` fetcher.
 When using a dedicated fetcher, you must specify `:repo`, not `:url`.
 Currently the these